henrik-ra/Check24-Decentralized-Home-Grid/check24-challenge-poc/docs/CONCEPT.md

 3. Home Core validates payload shape and enforces limits.
 4. Home Core stores the snapshot in Redis with a hard TTL.
 5. Home Core updates a per-user index set so the read path can resolve all widget keys efficiently.

+### Signals path (product → Home Core)
+1. Product emits a lightweight interest signal (e.g. user clicked an offer).
+2. Product calls `POST /api/signals` with headers `x-product-id` + `x-api-key`.
+3. Home Core updates per-user affinity scores in Redis.

+These signals are used to bias ranking and make baseline content feel more relevant without introducing read-path coupling to product systems.

 ### Read path (client → Home Core)
 1. Client calls `GET /api/home` with `Authorization: Bearer <JWT>`.